hjacobs/pytest-kind/README.md

 ## Notes

+* The `kind_cluster` fixture is session-scoped, i.e. the same cluster will be used across all test modules/functions.
 * The `kind` and `kubectl` binaries will be downloaded once to the local directory `./.pytest-kind/{cluster-name}/`.
 You can use them to interact with the cluster (e.g. when `--keep-cluster` is used).
 * Some cluster pods might not be ready immediately (e.g. kind's CoreDNS take a moment), add wait/poll functionality as required to make your tests predictable.